Blockstream/greenlight/docs/src/getting-started/register.md

 can back it up on a physical piece of paper, steel plate, or whatever creative way of storing it they can think of.

+!!! note
+	The following code-snippets build on each other.
+By copying each snippet after the other you should get a working example.

 === "Rust"

 	Install the `bip39` and `rand` crates required for secure randomness and conversion of mnemonics.
 Add the following lines to your Cargo.toml